 The Prioress used to be thought of as the target of fairly light mockery, but in part due to the violently anti-Semitic tale she tells, modern critics have found evidence of a more condemnatory intent.
 This may well, however, be a case of Values Dissonance.

 From the opposite ideological angle, while "The Franklin's Tale" comes across to a modern audience as a positive argument for equality and respect in marriage, some have argued that Chaucer intended these features to represent a bad marriage.
-The franklin is compared to Epicurus in terms of being something of a glutton, and at the time the philosopher was also known as representing evil atheistic sentiments, but he still wins his argument with the Nun's Priest and the Wife of Bath.
+The franklin is compared to Epicurus in terms of being something of a glutton,note As Epicurus was reputed to be, though there's no real evidence of this. and at the time the philosopher was also known as representing evil atheistic sentiments, but he still wins his argument with the Nun's Priest and the Wife of Bath.

 Glurge: The Prioress's Tale, complete with the unfortunate implications common to glurge in spades.
 Whether this was intentional is unclear.